 Want to make your own card designs?
 Here is the method that I used!

-- From your canvas in Design Space, click projects, and type “cutaway” in the search bar.
+- From your canvas in Design Space, click Projects, and type “cutaway” in the search bar.
 Then choose a project that is a Cutaway Card design setup.
 Click that and click “customize”.
-This gives you the size that you want for your design.
-Instead of trying to find the size yourself, it’s easy to just pop this into Design Space.
-You’ll delete this layer before you click “make it”.
+This allows you to achieve the desired size for your design.
+Instead of trying to find the size yourself, it's easy to pop this into Design Space.
+You'll delete this layer before clicking “Make”.
 You want to stay within the dotted line with your design.
-Be sure to rotate if you are making a horizontal card.
+Be sure to rotate your card if you are making a horizontal one.

 - Add a design to the front of your card.
 What kind of design can you put on the front?
 You can put anything you would like.
-You can put fonts or images.
-I added a floral design, as well as some text.
+You can add fonts or images.
+I added a floral design, along with some text.

 - Don't just want cut areas?
 Add some pen designs if you would like to.

 - Once you like your design, be sure to pick everything and click “attach”.
-Then you are ready to click “make it”.
+Then you are ready to click “Make”.

-I intentionally had some really small, small details on this one, and some of those got messed up.
-You might want to stay away from the super small details, but overall, I’m super impressed with Cutaway Cards.
+I intentionally included some really small details in this one, and some of those got messed up.
+You might want to avoid adding super small details, but overall, I'm extremely impressed with Cutaway Cards.

 Cricut Cutaway Cards Weeding Tips and Tricks